New Financial Accounting for Service Management in S/4HANA Cloud

 With the Universal Journal the accounting applications General ledger, Controlling, event-based revenue recognition and Profitability are now integrated.
 Thus,

 - Profitability attributes are now available for General ledger Journal entries.
-We use this in the service scenario to assign them e.g. in the journal entry items for WIP, billing documents, good issues – example see figure 11.
+We use this in the service scenario to assign them e.g. in the journal entry items for WIP, billing documents, good issues – recall example in figures 3 and 5.
 This provides a real-time market segment and profitability reporting.

 - Settlement between the applications – CO and CO-PA – is obsolete.
 We enrich in the service order scenario the profitability attributes already at the time of posting on the service order item.

 - With the integration of cost accounting in the Universal journal there is in case of intercompany cost allocation a real-time consolidation provided.
-With the availability of intercompany cost rates there can be additional intercompany margins applied – see chapter 5.
+With specifically defined intercompany cost rates there can be additional intercompany margins applied – see chapter 5.

 Thus period-end closing for service order is simplified and accelerated.
-A settlement – to CO-PA – is obsolete.
+A settlement to CO-PA for market segment reporting or to G/L for update WIP is obsolete.

-It is now possible to use in one Journal entry line item several cost objects in parallel.
-This was not possible in ERP.
-We still have exact only one real account assignment for every line item.
-This is identified with the field “object type” (technically ACCASTY).
+With the Universal Journal in SAP S/4HANA, it is now possible to use in one Journal entry line item several cost objects in parallel.
+We still have exact only one real account assignment for every journal entry item.
+This is identified with the ACDOCA field “account assignment type” (technically ACCASTY).
 Only on the real account assignment are follow-up processes possible like revenue recognition.
-The other account assignments are attributed and only for reporting purposes.
-We use this in the service scenarios.
+Additional Account assignments are attributed and used only for reporting purposes.
+We use this in the service scenarios:

-- On contract item Billing and revenue recognition are posted real on contract item.
-Additionally, the profitability segment is attributed.
+- For the contract, the billing and revenue recognition are posted real on contract item.
+Additional, for these postings the profitability segment is stored as attribute.

-- On service order item we post confirmations and billing with real account assignment service order item (what enables us to provide here revenue recognition).
+- For the service order item, we post confirmations, billing and revenue recognition with real account assignment to service order item.
 In parallel we attribute the profitability segment and – in case of service contract assignment – the service contract item as reporting attributes.

 The postings and values are a cut of the example in chapter 1.
 The confirmation of service and expense item credit cost centers and debit the service orders.
 These costs and the billed revenue provide a margin for the service order and for product and customer.